Identify the causative factors

 Herbs that are usually prescribed

 The following list of herbs should be consumed only under the supervision of your Ayurvedic doctor, who will decide what is best for your constitution and situation: Punarnavadi Mandura, Mandur Bhasma, Swarnamakshik Bhasma, Guggul, Vacha, Chlorophyll, Dill, Fenugreek, Wormwood, Chicory , Celery, Punarnava, Shilajit, Haritaki, Vibhitaki, Shatavari, Lohasava Dhatri Lauh, Navayas Lauh, Shothari Lauh, Kasis Bhasma, Kumariasava Tapyadi Lauh, Saptamrit Lauh, Shothari Mandoor among others.

 What to avoid?

 - Excessive exercise

-- Staying up late at night
+- Staying awake until late at night

-- High stress level
+- High-stress level